Generative AI meets 3D: A Survey on Text-to-3D in AIGC Era: 3D Data Representation

-3D meshes~\cite{wang2022survey} are one of the most popular representations of 3D shapes.
-A 3D mesh structure is composed of a set of polygons, termed faces, which are described based on a set of vertices that describe the presence of coordinates in 3D space.
-These vertices are associated with a connectivity list that describes how these vertices are interconnected.
-As meshes only model the surface of the scene, they are more compact.
-The meshes provide connectivity of surface points for modeling point relationships.
-Due to these advantages, polygon meshes are widely used in traditional computer graphics~\cite{zhou2021three} applications such as geometry processing, animation, and rendering.
-However, on a global level, meshes are non-Euclidean data, and the local geometry of the mesh can be represented as a subset of the Euclidean space where the known properties of the Euclidean space are not well-defined, such as shift-invariance, vector space operations, and global parameterization systems.
-Thus, deep learning of 3D meshes is a challenging task.
-However, with the development of graph neural networks~\cite{wu2020comprehensive}, meshes can be seen as graphs.
-MeshCNN~\cite{hanocka2019meshcnn} specifically designs convolutional and pooling layers for mesh edges and extracts edge features for shape analysis.
-3D meshes are important in many fields and industries, such as architecture and building, furniture and home living, gaming and entertainment, product design, medical and life sciences, etc. They can be used for designing, visualizing, analyzing architecture and products, creating character objects for games, movies, etc., designing new products, visualizing and analyzing anatomical structures, and helping to increase understanding of diseases and treatment methods.
+3D meshes are a popular representation of 3D shapes, composed of polygons (faces) defined by vertices that indicate coordinates in 3D space~\cite{wang2022survey} .
+These vertices are linked by a connectivity list that describes their interconnections.
+Since meshes only model the surface of a scene, they are more compact and provide connectivity for surface points, making them widely used in traditional computer graphics~\cite{zhou2021three} for tasks like geometry processing, animation, and rendering.
+However, meshes are inherently non-structured data, with local geometry represented as subsets of Euclidean space, where properties like shift-invariance and global parameterization are poorly defined, which makes learning on 3D meshes challenging~\cite{ahmed2018survey}.
+Fortunately, advancements in graph neural networks enable viewing meshes as graphs~\cite{wu2020comprehensive}.
+For instance, MeshCNN~\cite{hanocka2019meshcnn} introduces convolutional and pooling layers for mesh edges, extracting edge features for shape analysis.
+3D meshes are crucial in various fields, including architecture, furniture design, gaming, and medical sciences.

-\subsubsection{Point Clouds}
+\subsubsection{\textbf{Point Clouds}}